rsyncOSX/mydocsy/content/en/docs/_index.md

 ### For New Users

-For new users, kindly refer to the [important information](/docs/important/) section.
-Additionally, please find information about the latest version of rsync to install [here](/docs/rsync/).
+For new users, kindly refer to the [important information](/docs/important/).
+Additionally, please find information about the latest version of rsync to [install](/docs/rsync/).

 ### File Storage and Synchronization

-RsyncUI provides a centralized catalog for storing files, located at `$HOME/.rsyncosx/macserialnumber/.`
+RsyncUI provides a centralized catalog for storing files, located at:
+- `$HOME/.rsyncosx/macserialnumber/.`

 RsyncUI supports synchronizing data to: